01 of 14

 The Perfect Flower Garden Border

-The flower garden border pictured here pulls out all the stops.
-This planting has multiple components to keep the viewer interested (without being reduced to a mere mish-mash).
+This flower garden border pulls out all the stops with multiple components to keep the viewer interested.
 In addition to perennials, it exhibits:

-The yard art serves as a focal point, while the fence breaks up the planting into more easily-digestible segments.
-Finally, notice the effect of the cobblestone driveway pavers lined up along the edge (bottom of the picture).
+But the softscape only begins to tell the story of this flower garden border.
+Hardscape nicely complements the plantings.
+The yard art serves as a focal point, while the fence breaks up the planting into more easily digestible segments.
+Finally, notice the effect of the cobblestone driveway pavers lined up along the edge.
 One of the functions of garden edging or lawn edging is to frame a display area.
 The cobblestone achieves that and more here.
-Its appearance is rustic enough to retain an informality consonant with its flower garden border.Continue to 7 of 15 below.
+Its appearance is rustic enough to retain an informality consonant with its flower garden border.Continue to 7 of 14 below.

 Ornamental Grass in Flower Borders

-- Rustle in the breeze (a pleasant sound)
+- Rustling in the breeze (a pleasant sound)

-- Sway rhythmically when blown by a wind
+- Swaying rhythmically when blown by a wind

-A Flower Border That Uses Foliage, Form and Texture Well
+A Border Focused on Foliage, Form, and Texture

-The plant referred to in #2 is the aptly named "love-lies-bleeding."
-The other red plant is a coleus.
+Different textures and plant forms can spice up a flower border considerably.
+The two bright red flowers in this garden are "love-lies-bleeding" and coleus.
 Coleus is an annual foliage plant that is indispensable for gardeners looking to experiment with color combinations in planting beds.
-It's a classic shade plant, although many types do just... fine in bright sunlight, too, as long as they receive sufficient water.
+It's a classic shade plant, although many types do just fine in bright sunlight, too, as long as they receive sufficient water.

 The spectacular plant in the middle of this flower border with red stems and deep burgundy leaves is castor bean plant.
 This is a great example of how much a foliage plant can do to spice up a planting.

 This type of castor bean plant has such dark leaves that it can be categorized as one of the so-called "black plants."
 As such, it's wonderful for color contrasts with brighter plants.
-The flower border in the picture above contains plants with relatively dark colors; a better example... of the potential for color contrasts with this tropical plant can be seen in another picture of a castor bean plant.
+However, castor bean plants are toxic, so they may not be the best plant to have growing in your yard if children will be playing there.Continue to 10 of 14 below.

-The principle can work the other way around, too.
-Smaller trees for one-storey homes are generally more appropriate (aesthetically speaking) for your landscaping than monster trees if you live in a little cabin, trailer, or similar structure.Continue to 11 of 15 below.
+The same principle works the other way around.
+Smaller trees for one-story homes are generally more appropriate, aesthetically speaking, for a landscape around a small home or cabin.Continue to 11 of 14 below.

 Layering Flower Borders